picocms/Pico/README.md

 You want to contribute to Pico?
 We really appreciate that!
 You can help make Pico better by [contributing code][PullRequests] or [reporting issues][Issues], but please take note of our [contribution guidelines][ContributionGuidelines].
 In general you can contribute in three different areas:

 1. Plugins & Themes: You're a plugin developer or theme designer?
-We love you guys!
+We love you folks!
 You can find tons of information about how to develop plugins and themes at http://picocms.org/development/.
 If you have created a plugin or theme, please add it to our [Wiki][], either on the [plugins][WikiPlugins] or [themes][WikiThemes] page.
 You may also [Submit][] it to our website, where it'll be displayed on the official [plugin][OfficialPlugins] or [theme][OfficialThemes] pages!

 2. Documentation: We always appreciate people improving our documentation.
 You can either improve the [inline user docs][EditInlineDocs] or the more extensive [user docs on our website][EditUserDocs].
 You can also improve the [docs for plugin and theme developers][EditDevDocs].
 Simply fork our website's Git repository from https://github.com/picocms/picocms.github.io, change the Markdown files and open a [pull request][PullRequestsWebsite].